 As we enter the new decade, let’s put the age-old “Computer Science vs Information Technology” debate to rest.

 If you are interested in pursuing a career in software development, you would know that this comparison between these two has sparked a lot of discussion over the years.
 Today, we will settle this argument once and for all!

 Various studies suggest that many students are unable to decide their field of study before they enter university.
-One reason behind this is lack of proper research and guidance while they were in high school.
+One reason behind this is the lack of proper research and guidance while they were in high school.
 To make an informed decision, students need complete, accessible information about both options.
 We will provide all this information to you today.

 We will talk about the major differences between Computer Science and Information Technology, as well as how these two are similar to each other.
 Our IT vs CS discussion will also advise you on which one would work best for you.
 Furthermore, we will shed light on the various career paths that open up for CS and IT graduates.

 Our sound logic, along with some solid facts and figures, will help you answer a lot of your queries on IT vs Computer Science.

 We will soon delve into the specifics of the discussion on Information Technology versus Computer Science.
 But first, let’s talk about what exactly Computer Science is.

 Let us first break down the term ‘Computer Science’ into two.
 Once we grasp the meaning of science, it will become much easier for us to explain what Computer Science means.

 Science refers to the act of conducting a thorough study of a subject.
 It involves the processes of observation as well as hands-on experimentation and testing in order to gain complete knowledge about the subject.
 That makes Computer Science an exhaustive study of everything related to computers.